Make-School-Courses/ARCHIVE-MOB-5-Advanced-Mobile-App-Development/07-Persistence/persistence.md

 ## UserDefaults

-NSUserDefaults allows to store Strings, Numbers, Dates, NSData and Arrays or Dictionaries
+UserDefaults allows to store Strings, Numbers, Dates, NSData and Arrays or Dictionaries

 Usually should be used to store user preferences, can be used to store small amount of persistent information